Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 Which may explain the choice of the vigorous but still relentlessly minor-mode chorale which follows.

-The third and final chorale closes the cantata.
-As suggested above, it is tonally structured so as to suggest the interplay of light and shadow upon human existence.
+The third and final chorale closes the cantata, tonally structured so as to suggest the interplay of light and shadow upon human existence.
 This is a point that is easy to overlook but it remains a masterly stroke of musical architectural planning.